 Handling Mandolin Picks

 Picks are small and there is a chance you will lose yours, no matter how careful you are.
-So, a good advise is to always have a bunch in your mandolin case so they are always good when you grab one.
+So, a good advise is to always have a bunch of picks in your mandolin case so they are always good when you grab one.

 Pickboy Mandolin Pick